AtlasC0R3/drop-discord/README.md

 ### Q: What is `cogs/mistakes.py.bak`?
 Basically just some commands I had made for the bot that turned out to be extremely experimental, or simply mistakes.

+### Q: What does `WARNING:discord.client:PyNaCl is not installed, voice will NOT be supported` mean?
+Not much in this case, it's just Discord.py warning you that voice won't be supported.
+I'm saying that it isn't really an issue, because drop-discord has no voice commands or functions.

 ### Q: Can I make the bot say suggestive things?
 _Okay, why?_